- Undergraduate Students

 - Postgraduate Students

-The University of Leeds welcomes more than 6,000 international students each year, making its campus one of the most diverse and multicultural in the UK.
+The University of Leeds welcomes more than 7,000 international students from over 150 countries each year, making its campus one of the most diverse and multicultural in the UK.
 Students enrolling at the university join a community of outstanding academics.
 The University of Leeds is part of the Worldwide Universities Network which comprises 16 research intensive institutions, addressing issues of global significance.

 Teaching Excellence Framework (TEF)

 TEF Gold is awarded to institutions that consistently deliver outstanding teaching, learning and outcomes for their students.
 Find out more about TEF.

 International Student Statistics